ozRnDs/timer_controller/README.md

 | RECONNECT_WAIT_TIME | Number of seconds to wait between reconnect retries | Optional | Default: _1_ |

 ## Future upgrades
+Some feature were not implemented because of the time limit:
-1. Delete and clean old tasks after a period of time (prevent from the DB to explode)
+>1.
+Delete and clean old tasks after a period of time (prevent from the DB to explode)
-1. Add timeouts to the webhook - to prevent handing urls from delaying other tasks.
+>1.
+Add timeouts to the webhook - to prevent handing urls from delaying other tasks.
+>2.
+For more time consuming webhooks: Publish the invoked tasks as a message to a queue system (kafka/rabbitmq/etc).
+Special workers will consume the messages and handle the tasks.
+The controller will only coordinate and decide whether it's the task time be handled.

 # Quick Start
 ## System Compose
 The component is containerized using docker.
 It should be deployed using the timer_project compose file with the other components of the system.
+Refer to the timer project [README](../README.md)
 ## Component Docker
 The component can be deployed using docker command:
 ```bash